Ireland names New Zealand Treasury boss Gabriel Makhlouf as central bank chief

-New Zealand's Treasury boss is quitting to take over the reins at Ireland's Central Bank.
+New Zealand's Treasury boss is leaving the job to take over the reins at Ireland's Central Bank.

 Ireland named Gabriel Makhlouf, chief economic and financial adviser to New Zealand's government, as the nation's new central bank governor in a surprise appointment.